DataDog/hiring-engineers/answers.md

 ```

-### Bonus Question Can you change the collection interval without modifying the Python check file you created?
+**Q5.Bonus Question Can you change the collection interval without modifying the Python check file you created?
 A. I could not find the answer.
 Maybe there is a API for that?

 # Visualizing Data:

-### Q. Utilize the Datadog API to create a Timeboard that contains:
+**Q6.
+Utilize the Datadog API to create a Timeboard that contains:
-### Your custom metric scoped over your host.
+Your custom metric scoped over your host.
-### Any metric from the Integration on your Database with the anomaly function applied.
+Any metric from the Integration on your Database with the anomaly function applied.
-### Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

 ![A](https://github.com/jhhys/hiring-engineers/blob/master/Timeboard.png)

-### Q. Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.
+**Q7.
+Please be sure, when submitting your hiring challenge, to include the script that you've used to create this Timeboard.

 A. myTimeboard.py
 ```